-It’s doesn’t come as a surprise that Scotland is chosen for as a filming location with it’s outstanding scenery, but to have found as many filming spots as we have in Scotland almost knocked us off our seats.
-Scotland has been a key spot it would seem for filming since as early as 1981 in the film Chariots of Fire.
-We’ve narrowed it down to the top 10 Scottish film locations so you can visit the backdrops of your favourite films!
+It’s shouldn’t come as any surprise that Scotland is regularly chosen for a filming location for TV, indie and big Hollywood films.
+With its outstanding scenery, it looks amazing on-screen.
+But to have found as many filming spots as we have in Scotland almost knocked us off our seats.
+We’ve narrowed down our favourites to the top 10 Scottish film locations so you can visit the backdrops of your favourite films!

 Chariots of Fire – 1981